cypherpunk-academy/2064/en/050_2022_Sharing is Caring.md

 We send the weaknesses of all your projects to you.
 I've already warned the core people:
 There's an earthquake coming, and a deluge.
-They know exactly what happens if the information goes to the wrong people right now.
+They know precisely what happens if the information goes to the wrong people right now.
 And they also know how to prevent it."

 Fred: "Are we sending everything?"

 Marlene nodded: "Yes, of course, everything about her projects.
 Exactly the list you made.
-It is important that there are no more gaps in the programs before things get really big.
+It is crucial that there are no more gaps in the programs before things get huge.
 We must be able to communicate."

 Fred: "How much time do we give them?"